jessetane/hyperbase/readme.md

   // => false, 1000, [ 'A thing', 'Other thing', ... ]

   if (!loading && (page + 1) * pageSize < length) {
-    allTheThings.page++
+    // load the next page if there is one allTheThings.page++
   }
 })